Sarigama

 Sarigama (සරිගම) is a 2016 Sinhala musical film written and directed by Somaratne Dissanayake and produced by his wife Renuka Balasooriya for Cine Films Lanka.
 The film stars Pooja Umashankar and Ashan Dias as leading roles while Malini Fonseka and Gayani Gisantika also play key supporting roles.
 It was released on 2 December 2016 only on EAP 3D cinemas.

-Origin

 The film is an adaptation of the 1965 Oscar award-winning musical Sound of Music, which was based on the autobiography of Maria Von Trapp in 1949.
 Changes were made to suit the local setting, and the film avoids politics altogether; the film ends with the marriage of Maria and the Captain.
 The film was shot in picturesque hill country areas capturing the natural attractions of the island.

 Plot

 Maria (Pooja Umashankar), a young and beautiful music-loving girl enters a convent with the intention of becoming a Catholic nun.
 Her playful behavior and strong desire to make music create difficulties with the convent's administration.
 She is sent away to become a governess to the seven children of a widowed ex-navy captain (Ashan Dias).
 Maria's playful friendliness towards the children and the very strict captain attracts the love of both the children and the captain, changing all of their lives.